Italo-Turkish War: Europe, Balkans and First World War

 The Italo-Turkish War illustrated to the French and British governments that Italy was more valuable to them inside the Triple Alliance than being formally allied with the Entente.
 In January 1912, the French diplomat Paul Cambon wrote to Raymond Poincaré that Italy was "more burdensome than useful as an ally.
 Against Austria, she harbours a latent hostility that nothing can disarm".
 The tensions within the Triple Alliance would eventually lead Italy to sign the 1915 Treaty of London, which had it abandon the Triple Alliance and join the Entente.

 In Italy itself, massive funerals for fallen heroes brought the Catholic Church closer to the government from which it had long been alienated.
 There emerged a cult of patriotic sacrifice in which the colonial war was celebrated in an aggressive and imperialistic way.
 The ideology of "crusade" and "martyrdom" characterised the funerals.
 The result was to consolidate Catholic war culture among devout Italians, which was soon expanded to include Italian involvement in the Great War (1915–1918).
 That aggressive spirit was revived by the Fascists in the 1920s to strengthen their popular support.

-The resistance in Libya was an important experience for the young officers of the Ottoman Army, such as Mustafa Kemal Bey, Enver Bey, Ali Fethi Bey, Cami Bey Nuri Bey and many others.
-These young officers were to perform important military duties and accomplishments in the First World War, led the Turkish independency war and found the Republic of Turkey.
+The resistance in Libya was an important experience for the young officers of the Ottoman Army, such as Mustafa Kemal Bey, Enver Bey, Ali Fethi Bey, Cami Bey, Nuri Bey and many others.
+These young officers were to perform important military duties and accomplishments in the First World War, lead the Turkish Independence War and found the Republic of Turkey.

-Fate of Dodecanese Islands
+Fate of the Dodecanese Islands

 Because of the First World War, the Dodecanese remained under Italian military occupation.
 According to the 1920 Treaty of Sèvres, which was never ratified, Italy was supposed to cede all of the islands except Rhodes to Greece in exchange for a vast Italian zone of influence in southwest Anatolia.
 However, the Greek defeat in the Greco–Turkish War and the foundation of modern Turkey created a new situation that made the enforcement of the terms of that treaty impossible.
 In Article 15 of the 1923 Treaty of Lausanne, which superseded the 1920 Treaty of Sèvres, Turkey formally recognised the Italian annexation of the Dodecanese.
 The population was largely Greek, and by treaty in 1947, the islands eventually became part of Greece.
+As the Dodecanese were part of Italy, the local population was not affected by the subsequent population exchange between Greece and Turkey, and a small community of Dodecanese Turks has remained to this day.